ankschoubey/blog/src/content/post/dev-life/software-architecture/event-sourcing/event-sourcing-spring-boot-implementation.md

 ## Next

+There are certain parts of ES that I'd describe later in different blogposts (TODO)

 - Read Rules of Event Sourcing  (TODO)
 - Why I love event sourcing.
 (TODO)
 - Unit Testing Event Sourcing  (TODO)
+- Chained Commands (Similar to the concept of Redux Thunks)
+- Combine Commands
+- Enhancing data in the event store
+- Resourcing for learning Event Soucing and Message Driven Architecture.
+- How do we implement REST over Event Store?
+(Including Benefits)